Saeed7596/DevOps/README.md

 ## Connect with Me

-If you want to connect or discuss any topic in more detail, you can reach me at [your email] or follow me on [your social media handle].
+If you want to connect or discuss any topic in more detail, you can reach me at [saeedl1375@gmail.com] or follow me on [t.me/SaeedJ7596].

 Thank you for visiting my repository.
 Happy DevOps-ing!